Ultra-endurance nutrition

 Section 03

-3) Night strategy and end of the test
+3) Night strategy and the end of the event

-The end of the test requires conservative logic: maintaining tolerable intakes rather than forcing unsustainable doses.
+The end of the event requires a prudent logic: keep tolerable intake instead of forcing unmanageable doses.

 Point 1